MS in Chemistry/Biotechnology

 Course Requirements and Policies

-- MS candidates must complete at least 10 graduate level courses with B- or better grade, totaling at least 30 credits, in chemistry, biotechnology or approved related fields.
-Three of these courses must be in chemistry (not including 191 and 291), one in biochemistry and one in molecular biology.
-No more than 2 courses that count (6 credits) can be awarded for research towards the 30 credit requirement.
+- MS candidates must complete at least 10 graduate-level courses with B- or better grade, totaling at least 30 credits in chemistry, biotechnology, or approved related fields.
+Three of these courses must be in chemistry, not including Seminar and Professional Skills course.
 Courses must be chosen in consultation with the joint graduate committee.

 - Students may elect to prepare a master’s thesis, which they must then present and defend before their research committee.

-- In lieu of research credit, two courses totaling no more than six credits may be approved for independent study.
+- Two courses totaling no more than six credits may be approved for independent study.